automerge/hypermerge/README.md

 ```

-*NOTE*: If you're familiar with Automerge: the `change` function in Hypermerge is asynchronous, unlike the `Automerge.change` function is synchronous.
+*NOTE*: If you're familiar with Automerge: the `change` function in Hypermerge is asynchronous, while the `Automerge.change` function is synchronous.
 What this means is that although `Automerge.change` returns an object representing the new state of your document, `repo.change` (or `handle.change`) does NOT.
 So:

 ```ts
 // ok in Automerge!